Top of the page

-Your child should stay home from school or daycare and avoid physical activity for the first 1 to 2 days to let the brain heal and prevent another concussion.
-Rest and avoiding another injury to the head are the most important immediate treatments for a concussion.
+Your child should stay home from school or daycare and avoid intense physical and mental activity for the first 1 to 2 days to let the brain heal and prevent another concussion.
+Resting and avoiding another head injury are the most important treatments right after a concussion.

 Rest means your child‘s physical activity is limited to walking and light exercise that doesn’t cause them to sweat.
-Rest activities will depend on your child’s age and can include:
+Mental activities will depend on your child’s age and can include:

 The following tips will help you care for your child as they recover from a concussion.

-Children often display mood changes and anxiety during recovery from a brain injury.
+Children often have mood changes and anxiety as they recover from a brain injury.
 Many children worry about failing at school or not being active.
-Worrying may make symptoms worse or prolong recovery.
+Worrying may make symptoms worse or make recovery time longer.
 Let your child know that having these feelings is normal and offer encouragement and support.
 Some children may need support from a counsellor.

 If you child is not better after 4 weeks, talk to your healthcare provider and ask for a referral to a pediatrician (a doctor who specializes in children’s health), a concussion specialist, or a neurologist.

-To see this information online and learn more, visit MyHealth.Alberta.ca/Alberta/Pages/Concussions-in-Children-Care-Instructions.aspx.
+To see this information online and learn more, visit MyHealth.Alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_concussion_ac_child.

 For 24/7 nurse advice and general health information call Health Link at 811.